Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Introduction

-The main issue to address when clearing a market with non-merchant storage is how to represent the time-linking effect of the storage system.
-Indeed, while storage systems potentially connect an infinite number of time periods, the market-clearing window is finite.
-In the literature on non-merchant storage, a very common assumption is that the storage is initially empty and the state of energy at the end of the market-clearing horizon is free\footnote{This is equivalent to setting it to zero in the absence of negative prices.} \cite{Taylor2014Financial,jiang2023duality,Munoz2017Financial}.
-This leads to myopic decision-making regarding the state of energy of the storage at the end of the market interval.
-These assumptions are not always stated~\cite{weibelzahl2018effects}, showing that this problem is disregarded.
+When clearing a market with non-merchant storage and without look-ahead, consideration of future market clearings is moved to the choice of end-of-horizon storage parameters.
+In the literature on market clearing with non-merchant storage, a very common assumption is that the storage is initially empty and the state of energy at the end of the market-clearing horizon is free\footnote{This is equivalent to setting it to zero in the absence of negative prices.}~\cite{Taylor2014Financial,Jiang2023Duality,Munoz2017Financial,Huang2018Market}.
+This leads to myopic decision-making regarding the state of energy of the storage at the end of each market clearing.
+These assumptions are not always stated~\cite{Weibelzahl2018Effects}, showing that this problem is usually disregarded.
+While this approach might be satisfactory for short-term storage systems, which can fill and empty in a couple of minutes to hours, it needs to be reconsidered for long-term storage systems, which can provide energy over several days and are essential tools to increase the penetration of renewable energy~\cite{Dowling2020Role}.
+The question of how to choose the storage level at the end of a market clearing is similar to the question of future-aware scheduling of energy storage systems, which has been studied from the perspective of the storage system operator (see e.g.,~\cite{Cruise2019Control, Nascimento2013Optimal, Castelli2023Robust, Deane2013Derivation}).
+However, in the context of market clearing, it is also crucial to consider the impact of this time-linking property on pricing.